secuxtech/secux-paymentkit-ios/README.md

 #### <u>Return value</u>
 ```
-    SecuXRequestResult shows the operation result, if the result is not
+    SecuXRequestResult shows the operation result, if the result is
-    SecuXRequestResult.SecuXRequestOK, data shall contains the error message.
+    SecuXRequestResult.SecuXRequestOK, the returned array contains all the supported
-    Otherwise, the returned array shall contain all the supported coin and token pairs.
+    coin and token pairs, otherwise data might contain error message.
 ```

 #### <u>Sample</u>